kyma-project/test-infra/development/tools/pkg/prtagbuilder/README.md

 ## Usage

-Tool doesn't accept any flags and arguments.
-All data required for the tool to work, is retrived from environment variable **`JOB_SPEC`**.
+The tool doesn't accept any flags and arguments.
+All data required for the tool to work is retrieved from the  **JOB_SPEC** environment variable.
 This environment variable is set by Prow for postsubmit jobs.`

 The tool fails on any error that prevents it from finding a valid PR number for a commit.

-Tool will not work on presubmit jobs.
+The tool doesn't work on presubmit jobs.

 ## Development

-Changes in `prtagbuilder` source code will trigger Prow presubmit and postsubmit jobs.
-Jobs will run tests and build **prow-tools** image.
-Version of **prow-tools** image should be updated in test-infra images dockerfiles, by replacing image tag to match new version.
-This will trigger rebuild of images which copy from **prow-tools** image.
+Changes in the `prtagbuilder` source code trigger Prow pre-submit and postsubmit jobs.
+Jobs run tests and build the **prow-tools** image.
+The version of the **prow-tools** image should be updated in `test-infra` Dockerfile images by replacing the image tag to match the new version.
+This rebuilds the images copied from the **prow-tools** image.